mesosphere/marathon/docs/docs/rest-api.md

 ### Example

-Rollback a group.
+Roll back a group.

-In case of an erroneous update, a group can be rolled back by sending just a version, that is known to work, to the update endpoint.
+In case of an erroneous update, a group can be rolled back by sending just a version that is known to work to the update endpoint.

 **Request:**